-- Power-Cycling the iPhone: A good place to start out is by power-cycling the iPhone.
+- Power Cycle iPhone Battery: A good place to start out is by power-cycling the iPhone.
 You can do this by holding down the power button on the top of the iPhone until you see the “Slide to Power Off” screen.
 Once the iPhone is off, go ahead and push the power button again to turn it on.
 Use the iPhone as you normally would and see how the battery life is lasting.

 - Keep your iPhone off the heat.
 It works best from 32° to 95° F